ansys/DevRelDocs/2024R2_Test/Mechanical-ACT-API-24R2/api/ansys/mechanical/stubs/v241/Ansys/ACT/Automation/Mechanical/MeshWorkflow.md

 ### MeshWorkflow.InitializeWorkflow()

-Initializes the mesh workflow by transferring the scoped geometry parts/bodies from Mechanical into the PrimeMesh model and updates the ‚ÄúInput‚Äù node state accordingly.
+Initializes the mesh workflow by transferring the scoped geometry parts/bodies from Mechanical into the PrimeMesh model and updates the ìInputî node state accordingly.

 <!-- !! processed by numpydoc !! -->